thanasisn/training_location_analysis/Readme.md

 ## Create a database

 - [x] Include .json from GoldenCheetah
-- [ ] Include .fit from rest of Garmin fit files
+- [ ] Include .fit from Garmin
-- [ ] Include .gpx from other sources
+- [x] Include .gpx from other sources
 - [ ] Include from Google location
 - [ ] Database maintenance
-   - Remove deleted files
+   - [x] Remove data from deleted files
-   - Remove modified files
+   - [x] Remove data from modified files
-   - Check for duplicated records
+   - [ ] Check for duplicated records

 ## Quality check of location data